nusenu/tor-relay-operator-ids-trust-information/README.md

 so new or changed relays for a known operator get the same level of trust without requiring any update to published trust information.

-The trust scheme supports any relay type (guards, middle and exit relays) but it is expected that it will be more useful for relay types that impose a higher risk for tor users: guard and exit relays.
+The trust scheme supports any relay type (guards, middle and exit relays) but is not for bridges.

 ## Design goals